ksu-is/PJ-s-Magic-8-Ball/README.md

 # Magic-8-Ball
-A program sed to ask for counsel or read fortunes with a dedicated GUI.
+The Magic 8-Ball program allows you to ask for counsel or read fortunes.
+This magic 8-ball will veer you in the direction of the solution to your issues whenever you find yourself in a predicament, regardless of what time of day it may be.
+Try it out and be a person of curiosity.

+# Features

+Will have a dedicated Graphic User Inferface (GUI) with the program.